fletchjp/MERG-Arduino-Software/EVENTS.md

 ### 14th April 2021

 Expand use of the avr-gcc compiler on avr-gcc branches, see [VS CODE learning](VSCODE.md).
+I have had no problems with this.

 ### 13th April 2021